Auto-Enrolment Retirement Savings Scheme: FAQs (update)

 1. What do employers have to contribute?

-The contribution rates for auto-enrolment will be phased in over the first 10 years of the operation of the scheme:
+The contribution rates for auto-enrolment will be phased in over the first ten years of the operation of the scheme:

-- In year 4 they will increase to 3%.
+• In year four they will increase to 3%.

-- In year 10 they will increase to the maximum rate of 6%.
+• In year ten they will increase to the maximum rate of 6%.

 2. Does the employer have to inform employees that they have been auto enrolled?

-Yes, employers will have to inform their employees when they are first enrolled.
+Yes, employers must inform their employees when they are first enrolled.

 3. When must the contributions be paid?

-Contributions must be paid at the same time as the employee is paid, and the contribution information must be provided by the new government body, the National Automatic Enrolment Retirement Savings Authority (NAERSA).
+Contributions must be paid at the same time as the employee is paid, and the contribution information must be provided by the new government body, NAERSA.

 4. Does auto enrollment legislation stipulate minimum contribution rates for employees or employers in relation to private pension schemes?

-The NAERSA will administer the auto-enrolment scheme, leaving minimum administrative work for the employer.
-The NAERSA will operate an online portal for employees, to manage employee opt-outs, opt-ins, suspension of contributions and re-enrolment.
+The NAERSA administers the auto-enrolment scheme, leaving minimum administrative work for the employer.
+The NAERSA operates an online portal for employees, to manage employee opt-outs, opt-ins, suspension of contributions and re-enrolment.

 2. How will the contributions be collected?